DoganM95/Ovpn-To-Proxy-Adapter/README.md

 - Copy `spawn.sh` from this repo to destination machine (linux)
 - If many proxies need to be created at once, also copy `ovpn_list`
   - Delete unneeded lines (proxies), remaining lines will be created
-- Keep username and password from handy [expressvpn.com](https://www.expressvpn.com/setup#manual)
+- Keep username and password handy [expressvpn.com](https://www.expressvpn.com/setup#manual)
 - Install docker if not done already

 ## Usage